-And although Baby doesn’t quite know his times tables yet, he does probably have some special skills that you, and other adults, don’t.
+And although Baby doesn’t quite know their times tables yet, they do probably have some special skills that you, and other adults, don’t.
 Newborn reflexes include the startle, rooting, sucking, tonic neck, grasping, Babinski, and stepping reflexes.
 Infants tend to grow out of these as they grow into bigger babies and toddlers – for instance, you probably don’t turn in the direction of a finger that gently strokes your cheek, or try to take steps when somebody holds you upright against a flat surface.
 To be fair, it’s unlikely that people hold you upright against a flat surface too often, but hey, the perks of being a newborn.

-Baby has quite a journey ahead of him, and you’re going to be there every step of the way.
+Baby has quite a journey ahead of them, and you’re going to be there every step of the way.

 - First real poop: How impressive!
 A newborn’s first poop is typically composed of meconium, a tarry substance that accumulated in the intestines during gestation.
 However, within a few days of birth, most babies produce their first real poop.
 Get used to it!

 - First sponge bath: After all that time in the womb, it makes sense that Baby might want a little bath.
 The first sponge bath is a big milestone, but it’s important to make sure to avoid disturbing the umbilical stump.

 - Can focus on items 8 to 12″ away (20-30.5 cm): When a baby is born, they are only able to clearly see, and focus on, objects very close to their faces.
 Vision develops quickly however, and pretty soon, Baby will be able to clearly make out faces.